The Arizona Diamondbacks Foundation Program Grant application, powered by DonationXChange, is now closed.

 - Organizations that have received a Program Grant in the past are eligible to reapply.

-- The program or project must be completed and all funds expended within one year of the award date which is December 31, 2019.
+- The program or project must be completed and all funds expended within one year of the award date.

 - The Arizona Diamondbacks Foundation Program Grants generally do not fund: